joostvdg/joostvdg.github.io/docs/jenkinsx/java-native-prod/01-intro.md

     * Monitoring with Prometheus & Grafana
     * Tracing with OpenTracing & Jaeger
     * Manage our logs with Sentry.io
+* Promote the application to Jenkins X's Production environment

 ## Pre-requisites